Chest / Lungs Conditions and Diagnoses

 • And, most importantly, you are comfortable that your baby is ready for discharge

-• It is normal for your child to have symptoms for a few days after discharge (Your family may find they need to take time off work during this initial time to provide extra care for your baby)
+• It is normal for your child to have symptoms for a few days after discharge.
+(Check with your child care provider to find out when your child can return.
+Your family may find it needs to take time off work to provide extra care for your baby.)

-• Wheezing usually gets better in 2-5 days
+• Wheezing usually gets better in two to five days.

-• Stuffy nose and cough may last another 1-2 weeks
+• Stuffy nose and cough may last another one to two weeks.

-• Sleeping and eating routines may not return to normal for 4-7 days
+• Sleeping and eating routines may not return to normal for four to seven days.

 • Be sure no one smokes in the house.
-Smoke can be very bad for babies and especially bad for babies with bronchiolitis.
+Smoke is very bad for babies and especially bad for babies with bronchiolitis.

 • For the next several weeks, be sure to wash hands frequently especially after handling your infant.